 WARNING!
-Fire Risk.
+Risk of Fire!
 DO NOT allow loose materials or insulation to touch vent.
 Hearth & Home Technologies Inc. requires the use of an attic shield.

 The National Fuel Gas Code ANSI Z223.1 and NFPA 54 requires an attic shield constructed of 26 gauge minimum metal that extends at least 2 in.
 (51 mm) above insulation.